BenFradet/RiotSharp/README.md

 }
 ```

-Additionally, you can use the regular api and static api to, for example, retrieve champion masteries for the summoner:
+Additionally, you can use the regular API and static API to, for example, retrieve champion masteries for the summoner:
 ```c#
 try
 {